lunatech-labs/lunatech-beginner-quarkus-course/slides/08-nfrs.md

 * Seen how to add liveness and readiness checks
 * Seen two ways of enabling metrics gathering on our Quarkus app
 * Seen how to enable distributed tracing
-* Seen how to secure our Quarkus app using Keycloak